ipedro/swiftui-showcase/README.md

    import Showcase
    ```

-2. Create and structure your showcase topics using `ShowcaseTopic` instances.
+2. Create and structure your showcase topics using `Topic` instances.

 ### Showcase